GCSEChemistry

 View mark scheme hint

-Include protons, neutrons, electrons, their charges, and the nucleus.
+Include details about protons, neutrons, electrons, and their arrangement.

-Explain how the number of protons affects the identity of an element.
+Explain how the number of protons affects the properties of an element.
 [4 marks]

 4 marks